 For companies

-Companies should include income from cryptocurrency transactions in their overall tax base and pay the relevant corporate tax.
-This requires:
+Companies should include revenues based on cryptocurrency transactions in their general tax base and pay the due corporate tax, as:

-Cryptocurrency taxation in the UAE remains a dynamic area requiring attention from both individual investors and corporate market participants.
-Understanding and complying with tax requirements not only contributes to the legality of operations, but also supports the transparency and stability of the cryptocurrency market in the country.
-It is recommended to consult with tax advisors and lawyers to ensure compliance with UAE tax laws when dealing with cryptocurrency transactions.
+Taxation of cryptocurrency in the UAE remains one of the most dynamic areas and requires attention from any investor, whether an individual or corporate market participant.
+The understanding and following of requirements of the tax may contribute not only to the legality of the conducted activities but also to the transparency and stability of the cryptocurrency market in the country.
+It is advisable that one consult a tax adviser or lawyer to ensure compliance with the UAE Tax Laws while dealing in cryptocurrency transactions.

 RUE customer support team